 - 1.5 cups water

-- Add additional whole chickpeas and top bowls with extra thyme leaves, red chile flakes and a drizzle of olive oil.
+- Scoop into bowls and top with remaining chickpeas, red chile flakes and a drizzle of olive oil.

 - Serve with grilled cheese sandwiches for dunking, and extra balsamic on the side.